What are Trauma Bonds?

 Affection is one of the basic human needs, and this need is especially strong in childhood.
 So, children and young people are most at risk of forming trauma bonds because they seek the attention of their caregivers, even if caregivers are neglecting, violent, or abusive.

 Trauma bonds that form through traumatic childhood experiences may impact your adult relationships and make it difficult to establish and maintain positive relationships later in life.

 In childhood, trauma bonds develop through repeated abusive or traumatic experiences with the parent or other attachment figure.
 If you were abused in childhood, then it is most likely that you learned to associate love with abuse.
 In other words, unhealthy attachment in childhood means the bond rooted in fear.

 The abusive relationship pattern becomes internalized, threatening to shape your relationships in adult life.
 Because the constant abuse in childhood caused you to feel abandoned, unloved, and unworthy, you have learned and accepted that to be loved you get abused.

 The mindset that you are not good enough may push you into a codependent relationship with a narcissistic partner.

 Individuals with a narcissistic personality disorder or narcissist personality traits typically show demanding, self-centered, and manipulative behavior, always putting their needs first.
 They are usually controlling and emotionally abusive.
-Check out A Relationship with a Narcissist for more helpful information on this topic.

 As long as you are meeting a narcissist’s needs, they will make you feel loved and valued.
 This behavior pattern allows them to use gaslighting to justify abuse as you will always blame yourself for their behavior.